orhnk/-----/README.md

 ### Improving accuracy

 - Use the settings panel on the right side of the window to tweak the same parameters live without restarting the app.
+- When dealing with documents full of postage-sized portraits, enable the **Tiny face booster** checkbox (or leave it on by default) to run an extra detector pass that covers those micro faces.
+- For PDFs packed with photos or diagrams, keep **Sanitize embedded images** enabled so every raster gets anonymized at its full native resolution before the page is flattened.
 - For close-up users, try `--segmentation-model 0`; for wider scenes, keep the (landscape) default `1`.
 - Increase `--segmentation-smooth-factor` (e.g. `0.8`) to suppress flicker when subjects move slowly.
 Lower it for faster response.
 - Adjust `--segmentation-kernel-size` to fill gaps (larger) or recover detail (smaller).
 Values must be odd; `7`–`11` works well for upper-body crops.